-More than a dozen states in the US have sued TikTok, accusing the social media platform of helping to drive a mental health crisis among teenagers.
+More than a dozen states have sued TikTok, saying that it is helping to fuel a mental health crisis among teenagers.

 TikTok